Hi I am Tim Beaumont M0URX

+QSL Manager & QSL Mailing Consultant.
 Welcome to my World of Amateur Radio, a World where dreams come true! a hobby that I have become obsessed with since i was at school.
-It has taken a long time to get fully licenced but at last M0URX is "On Air" I am also licensed as E51SDE in the Cook Islands, a tropical paradise that i long to go back to soon.
-After two holiday style DXpeditions in 2002 and 2005 to the North & South Cook Islands as ZK1SDE, Tim has logged 10,000 QSO's from the Pacific.
+It has taken a long time to get fully licensed but at last M0URX is “On Air”.
+After two holiday style DXpeditions in 2002 and 2005 to the North & South Cook Islands as ZK1SDE, Tim has logged 10,000 QSO’s from the Pacific.

-My Radio Station : TX RX Yaesu FT-2000, audio powered by a Heil HC-4 Pro Set microphone.
+My Radio Station : TX RX Yaesu FT-2000, audio powered by a Radio Sport headset microphone.

 Amplifier: Acom 1000

 Turned by a Yaesu G-1000DXC rotator.
 My mast is a 12m Tennamast type.

 Member of: Radio Society of Great Britain, Chiltern DX Club, Strumble Head DX & Contest Group